Echo & the Bunnymen: Early years

 Ian McCulloch began his career in 1977, as one third of the Crucial Three, a bedroom band which also featured Julian Cope and Pete Wylie.
 When Wylie left, McCulloch and Cope formed the short-lived A Shallow Madness with drummer Dave Pickett and organist Paul Simpson, during which time such songs as "Read It in Books", "Robert Mitchum", "You Think It's Love" and "Spacehopper" were written by the pair.
 When McCulloch left the band, A Shallow Madness changed their name to the Teardrop Explodes, and McCulloch joined with guitarist Will Sergeant and bass player Les Pattinson to form Echo & the Bunnymen.
 This early incarnation of the band featured a drum machine, assumed by many to be "Echo", though this has been denied by the band.
 In the 1982 book Liverpool Explodes!, Will Sergeant explained the origin of the band's name:

 We had this mate who kept suggesting all these names like the Daz Men or Glisserol and the Fan Extractors.
 Echo and the Bunnymen was one of them.
 I thought it was just as stupid as the rest.

 In November 1978, Echo & the Bunnymen made their debut at Liverpool's Eric's Club, appearing as the opening act for the Teardrop Explodes.
 The band played one song, a 20-minute version of "Monkeys" which was entitled "I Bagsy Yours" at the time.

-Echo & the Bunnymen's debut single "The Pictures on My Wall" was released on Bill Drummond & David Balfe's Zoo Records in May 1979, the B-side being "Read It in Books" (also recorded by the Teardrop Explodes approximately six months later as the B-side of their final Zoo Records single "Treason").
+Echo & the Bunnymen's debut single "The Pictures on My Wall" was released on Bill Drummond and David Balfe's Zoo Records in May 1979, the B-side being "Read It in Books" (also recorded by the Teardrop Explodes approximately six months later as the B-side of their final Zoo Records single "Treason").
 Though credited as a McCulloch/Cope collaboration, McCulloch has denied on more than one occasion that Cope had any involvement with its writing.

 With the group now gaining wider attention, they were invited to record a four-song set for the BBC'S John Peel Show on 22 August, at which time they were still using a drum machine.
 This was the first of six live sets they would cut for the Peel show between 1979 and 1983.